avocadoge/avocadoge.github.io/index.md

 * 🔨 5% tax is sent back to the liquidity pool (Smashed Avo) 🔨
 * 🍞 A portion of the reflections are sent to the burn address to become Avo On Toast. 🍞

-Holders are rewarded with more AvocaDoge over time just for holding.
+Holders are rewarded with more AvocaDoge just for holding.

 AvocaDoge in circulation declines over time to encourage price stability.